jlewi/kf-templates-gcp/README.md

      why we have a separate set statement for manifests once we fix that we should be able to just call it once on root

    * TODO(jlewi): Should we standardize on name rather than cluster-name?
-   * TODO(jlewi): Need to figure out what to do about disk for metadata and pipelines when using regional clusters.
+   * TODO(jlewi): Need to figure out what to do about disk for metadata and pipelines when using regional clusters?.
+Maybe just use Cloud SQL?

 ## Create the Kubeflow GCP resources